oliviasylee/tech-blog/README.md

 # Tech blog
 ## Description
 The application is a tech blog where developers can create an account, log in, publish posts, and leave comments on each post.
-They can also manage their posts and comments using a dashboard, which allows updating or deleting them.
+They can also manage their posts and comments using a dashboard, which allows updating or deleting them. <br>
 The application follows the MVC design pattern and connects to a MySQL database for models using MySQL and Sequelize.
 It uses handlebars.js for HTML view templates and express.js for controllers.
 Additionally, it utilizes cookies and session data to restrict the publishing of posts and comments to authenticated users.
 ## Table of Contents
 - [Description](#Description)
 - [Installation](#Installation)